ZhongyingYuan/Final-project/README.md

 ◦ ﻿﻿Error handling: Are errors detected at appropriate places?
 Is the user prevented from entering invalid input and guided toward valid input?
 (2 mark)

 ◦ ﻿﻿Demonstration of collaborative work on Github.
-(2 mark)
+(2 mark) Each member has contributed to their part of the project.